-The second part of the book explores different ways in which Israelis participated in European culture.
-On the one hand, Israelis competed in various continental sports leagues and participated in Europe’s largest music festival, the Eurovision Song Contest.
-The book reveals that these were not just different forms of leisure and recreation, but that Israelis in all three contexts fiercely debated the influence and meaning of Europe for their own society.
-This is all the more pertinent because the question of European influences on Israeli society directly touched on one of the major tensions in Israeli society, the divide between Jews of European heritage (Ashkenazim) and Jews from the Middle East and North Africa (Mizrahim).
-The fields of sports, music, and travel offer an important window into such debates, and help paint a nuanced picture of the Israeli engagement with Europe and its culture.
+The second part of the book explores the various ways in which Israelis have participated in European culture.
+Israelis have, for example, competed in various continental sports leagues and Europe’s largest music festival, the Eurovision Song Contest, as well as traveling the continent for leisure.
+The book shows how these were not just forms of recreation, but also arenas within which Israelis could debate, sometimes fiercely, the influence on and meaning of Europe for their own society.
+This is all the more pertinent because the question of European influences on Israeli society has directly informed one of the key tensions in Israeli society: The divide between Jews of European heritage (Ashkenazim) and Jews from the Middle East and North Africa (Mizrahim).
+The fields of sports, music, and travel offer an important window into such debates, and help paint a subtle picture of the Israeli engagement with Europe and its culture.

-Europe Through Israeli Eyes contributes to current scholarly discourse on the idea of Europe, which relates to the continent not as a geographical, political, or social reality, but as a subject that is constantly re-described, re-invented, re-interpreted, and questioned through various narratives and discourses.
-In an attempt to challenge the Eurocentrism that has long been inscribed in narratives of Europe, scholars are increasingly focusing on the view of Europe from its margins.
-Located in Asia and strongly influenced by European, North African, and Middle Eastern cultures, Israel offers a distinctive contribution to these discussions.
-Defying clear binary categories, the Israeli case illustrates the dynamics and interdependencies of the two continents and their cultures.
-Israelis’ understandings of Europe and its significance for their own state and society, the book shows, has had a central influence not only on Israeli-European relations, but also on the Jewish state’s integration into Asia.
+Europe Through Israeli Eyes contributes to current scholarly discourse on the idea of Europe, which relates to the continent not as a geographical, political, or social reality, but as a subject that is constantly re-interpreted and questioned.
+Challenging long-inscribed Eurocentric narratives of Europe, scholars increasingly examine the view of Europe from its margins.
+The book’s analysis of perspectives from Israel, a country in Asia that is strongly influenced by European, North African, and Middle Eastern cultures, will make an innovative and distinctive contribution to these discussions.
+Defying simplistic binary categorization, these Israeli perspectives illustrate the unique dynamics and interdependencies between continents and cultures.
+The book will demonstrate how the way Israelis see Europe and its significance for their own state and society has had a central influence not only on Israeli-European relations, but also on the Jewish state’s integration into Asia.

 The main source material for the book consists of thousands of articles and graphic caricatures from the country’s major Hebrew-language daily newspapers as well as a series of popular Hebrew-language travel guides to Europe.
 My work capitalizes on the recent advanced digitization of these media, which has opened new research vistas by enabling extensive searching and tracing of specialized subjects and themes.
 By analyzing Hebrew-language publications, the book focuses on the Jewish-Zionist sectors of Israeli society.
 Ultra-Orthodox and Palestinian-Arab societies are addressed where relevant, but to fully explore each of their very different backgrounds and thus perspectives on Europe would require separate projects.
 While both groups were largely marginalized during many of the decades under discussion, the Zionist sector was central to the establishment and governance of the state and its institutions.
 Print media played a pivotal role in the formation and negotiation of the newly formed Israeli national collective.
 The press simultaneously constituted and shaped the public for which it claimed to speak.
-Against this backdrop, the book interprets media discussions about Europe simultaneously as a reflection on the Israeli-Zionist collective and as an integral part of the formation of Israeliness.
-This process, however, was always a processual and multi-voiced phenomenon.
-Accordingly, the book draws upon a diverse array of newspapers from the Zionist sector, representing a wide spectrum of political, social and cultural perspectives, and reads them in juxtaposition.
-It traces the interplay between various perceptions, arguing that for Israeli Jews, Europe took on a profoundly Janus-faced character, in which its positive and negative dimensions remained intimately intertwined, dynamically and reciprocally influencing and shaping the Jewish Israeli gaze.
+Against this backdrop, the book interprets media discussions about Europe simultaneously as a reflection on the Israeli-Zionist collective and integral to the development of “Israeliness.”
+This process, however, has always been an evolving and multi-voiced phenomenon.
+Accordingly, the book will draw upon a diverse array of newspapers from the Zionist sector, representing a wide spectrum of political, social and cultural perspectives, and reads them in systematically comparative fashion.
+It traces the interplay between various perceptions arguing that, for Israeli Jews, Europe took on a starkly Janus-faced image, in which its positive and negative dimensions remained intimately intertwined, dynamically and reciprocally influencing and shaping the Jewish Israeli gaze.